kwhitley54/agave-beginner-Task/User-Docs.md

 # Agave - Beginner Documentation

 Eager to get started?
-This page gices a good introduction in how to get started with Agave
+This page gives a good introduction on how to get started with Agave

 Let's get started with the the turtorial.